Wrapper-Offline-Electron/wrapper-offline-electron.github.io/README.md

-# Wrapper Offline Electron
+# Wrapper Offline Electron (Outdated)

 -------------------------------------

+# Wrapper Offline Electron won't be updated now (but only for critical fixes)

+Please use [Wrapper Offline Desktop](https://wrapper-offline-desktop.github.io) instead, which has less bugs, and more nice updates.

 # Downloads

 No dependencies (like Flash Player) needed!
 They are already provided for you!

-## Wrapper Offline Desktop

-Coming soon

 ## Wrapper Offline Electron